mramshaw/ML_with_Missing_Data/README.md

 One subject that often crops up is how to handle missing or incomplete data.

+This is a long-standing issue.
+If a sensitive or troublesome field is left as optional, it will tend to be either: left blank, or else populated with values such as "N/A" (meaning possibly "Not Applicable" or "Not Available").
+So, using SICs (three-digit Sales Industry Codes) as an example, if this field is made mandatory - and validated for being numeric - the easy options will tend to be either "000" or "999".
+And neither of these values make for good data analysis.

+[The essential problem is that data entry personnel generally lack both the training and the data to correctly determine the missing fields.
+ Plus they are generally paid by volume, so it is not really in their best interests to spend a lot of time on their data-entry problems.]

 I decided to try this tutorial to get some background on the issue.
 We will:

 1. Describe the data